What Do the US Election Results Mean for Italy?

 Another way that the impact of Trump’s win will be felt across Italy and the EU is the further normalization of populist parties.
 For many right-wing to far-right leaders, Trump has been a model of how to ignite a base, win and win again.

-Far-right parties are slowly taking control of more countries, with Meloni’s Fratelli d’Italia (Brothers of Italy) serving as a prime example, and are a growing presence in the European parliament.
+Far-right parties are slowly coming to power in more countries, with Meloni’s Fratelli d’Italia (Brothers of Italy) serving as a prime example, and are a growing presence in the European parliament.
 The Trump victory adds fuel to their fire.

 What do Italians think?